PecanProject/pecan/shiny/BrownDog/README.md

-This code requires you to pass in the workflow id as a parameter to the url, for example with the [workflow_id](?workflow_id=99000000001)
+This shiny app is an reactive web for use to generate xml.
+A user can select site on the map and input the start and end year.
+Xml downloaded as a file is also provided.